nicolevanderhoeven/spice-runner/docs/KEDA-TESTING.md

-# KEDA Testing Guide
+# KEDA testing guide

 This guide explains how to test KEDA (Kubernetes Event-Driven Autoscaling) for the Spice Runner application.

-## What is KEDA?
+## What is KEDA

-**KEDA** is a Kubernetes-based event-driven autoscaler that extends Kubernetes' native autoscaling capabilities.
-Unlike HPA which primarily scales based on CPU/Memory, KEDA can scale based on:
+KEDA is a Kubernetes-based event-driven autoscaler that extends Kubernetes' native autoscaling capabilities.
+Unlike HPA which primarily scales based on CPU and memory, KEDA can scale based on the following:

 - HTTP request rates
 - Message queue depth